 In this work, we introduce a scalable and flexible variational scheme for simulating open quantum many-body dynamics described by a Markovian master equation in the Lindblad form, by combining the time-dependent variational Monte Carlo (tVMC) framework~\cite{Carleo_LocalizationGlassyDynamics_2012,Carleo_Becca_Sanchez_2014,carleo_solving_2017,Schmitt_Quantummanybodydynamics_2020,Salioni_Adaptivequantumdynamics_2025} with the quantum trajectory formalism~\cite{Gisin_quantumstatediffusionmodel_1992,Dalibard1992}.
 This hybrid approach reformulates the Lindblad evolution as an ensemble of stochastic pure-state trajectories, each evolved with a variationally optimal dynamics.
 It allows us to retain the expressive power and scalability of tVMC while incorporating dissipation nonperturbatively and without uncontrolled approximations.
-We apply this method to the long-range Ising model in a transverse field under local dissipation~\cite{Koffel_EntanglementEntropyLongRange_2012,Pagano_Quantumapproximateoptimization_2020,Paz_DrivendissipativeIsingmodel_2021}, a paradigmatic setting for investigating entanglement generation.
-We analyze the emergence of metrologically useful spin squeezing~\cite{Kitagawa_Squeezedspinstates_1993,Wineland_Spinsqueezingreduced_1992,Wineland_Squeezedatomicstates_1994,Ma_Quantumspinsqueezing_2011,Pezze_Quantummetrologynonclassical_2018,Comparin_Robustspinsqueezing_2022} in regimes where strong correlations, long-range interactions~\cite{Defenu_Outofequilibriumdynamicsquantum_2024}, and noise coexist, highlighting the promise of variational trajectory-based approaches for simulating complex open-system dynamics beyond the reach of existing techniques.
+Access to the full time evolution and not only to the stationary state is crucial for quantum technologies, in particular for quantum state engineering and quantum metrology protocols.
+In this respect, we apply our method to the long-range Ising model in a transverse field under local dissipation~\cite{Koffel_EntanglementEntropyLongRange_2012,Pagano_Quantumapproximateoptimization_2020,Paz_DrivendissipativeIsingmodel_2021}, a paradigmatic setting for investigating entanglement generation.
+We analyze the emergence of metrologically useful spin squeezing during quench dynamics~\cite{Kitagawa_Squeezedspinstates_1993,Wineland_Spinsqueezingreduced_1992,Wineland_Squeezedatomicstates_1994,Ma_Quantumspinsqueezing_2011,Pezze_Quantummetrologynonclassical_2018,Comparin_Robustspinsqueezing_2022} in regimes where strong correlations, long-range interactions~\cite{Defenu_Outofequilibriumdynamicsquantum_2024}, and noise coexist, highlighting the promise of variational trajectory-based approaches for simulating complex open-system dynamics beyond the reach of existing techniques.

 \textit{Problem and approach} --- When the system interacts with an environment that retains no memory of the past evolution, the system's density matrix $\hat \rho$ undergoes Markovian dynamics, governed by the Lindblad master equation~\cite{Breuer_TheoryOpenQuantum_2002},